-✓ The purchase of e-vignettes is prevented by a technical issue
+✓ The purchase of e-vignettes is prevented by a technical issue the RIA Management Board, insisting that all imposed compensatory fees (of BGN 70) be cancelled on 31 July 2022.

 At the height of the summer season, on 31 July 2022, due to a technical problem in the RIA, the purchase of e-vignettes was hindered.